SpineEventEngine/SpineEventEngine.github.io/docs/concepts/process-manager.md

 Process Manager is an independent component that reacts to domain events in a cross-aggregate eventually consistent manner.
 It serves as a centralized processing unit that maintains the state sequence and defines the next processing step based on intermediate results.

-[Process manager](/java/process-manager.md) can be both Command Handler and Event Handler.
+Process Manager can be both Command Handler and Event Subscriber.

 <p class="note">We recommend to use process ID when integrating with side services.
 </p>